scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 As described in the section on the development of the prototype, we had hoped to be able to use Scence Recognition as a substitute for mesh cloud localization.
 Unfortunately, Scence Reconition proved to be highly unstable and we had to come up with an image target based solution.

-We ended up using image recogntion on three different "AR Light house"-image targets that users would need to scan to get directions.
+We ended up using image recogntion on three different "AR Light house"-image targets that users would need to scan in order to get directions.
 We made one of these light houses for each collection in the project:

 * The Main Book Collection (a collection of all science fields), approx. 8 000 books
-* The 42 Collection (a collection of popular science), approx. 5 000
+* The 42 Collection (a collection of popular science), approx. 5 000 books
 * The Science Fiction collection, approx 10 000 books

 ![The three AR Light houses](https://scriptotek.github.io/ar-project/assets/AR_lighthouses.png)